orbisoperations/catalyst/apps/job_queue_manager/README.md

 wrangler d1 create jobs-db
 ```

 This will output a `database_id`.
-Update `wrangler.toml` with this ID.
+Update `wrangler.jsonc` with this ID.
 For the `preview_database_id`, you can create another one or reuse the same one for simplicity in local development.

 3. Apply the database schema (writes to the SQLite file Miniflare will use):